 Oboe, Orchestral Repertoire

-Richard Woodhams, principal oboe of the Philadelphia Orchestra since 1977, is a 1968 graduate of the Curtis Institute of Music, where he studied with John de Lancie.
+Richard Woodhams served as principal oboe of the Philadelphia Orchestra from 1977 until his retirement in 2018.
+Mr. Woodhams is a 1968 graduate of the Curtis Institute of Music where he studied with John de Lancie.

 Mr. Woodhams has appeared as a soloist throughout the United States and Asia with the Philadelphia Orchestra, performing works by Bach, Bellini, Elgar, Haydn, Mozart, George Rochberg, Christopher Rouse, Strauss, Joan Tower, and Vaughan Williams.
 He has premiered chamber works by William Bolcom, Chuck Holdeman, Thea Musgrave, Bernard Rands, Ned Rorem, Richard Wernick, Adam Wernick, and Ellen Taaffe Zwilich.
 He has also collaborated with such artists as Emanuel Ax, Christoph Eschenbach, Itzhak Perlman, and Andre Watts; and the Guarneri, Orion, Tokyo, and Shanghai string quartets.
 His recordings include Strauss’s Oboe Concerto with the Philadelphia Orchestra under Wolfgang Sawallisch and Joan Tower’s Island Prelude with the Tokyo String Quartet.